Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 "Like last night?"

 "Oh, that?
 That was me being selfish.
-But now, I feel like we're starting to get... on the same wavelength{{footnote: Did they study physics?
+But now, I feel like we're starting to get... on the same wavelength{{footnote: Do they study physics?
 So they knew about wavelength?}}."

 He gave a gentle nod as he thought about what to say, before suggesting, "Maybe Interlinking... just helped that along. _To bring us a little closer together._"

 "Maybe, yeah.
 That might just be it."
 As she finished, she turned to look at the morning sun, now rising higher in the horizon as it signifies another day.
-Noah followed her glance, looking at the sea of mist that enshrouded the trees below their platform.
+Noah followed her glance, looking at the sea of mist that enshrouded the trees below their platform, their flutes in their hands.

 ### Footnotes: